Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/_index.md

 pre = "<b>* </b>"
 +++
 # Compute
-Here's guides for Linux and Windows virtual machines in the Cloud Console.
+Here are guides for Linux and Windows virtual machines in Cloud Console.

+{{% children style="h4" depth="1" %}}